OpenTermsArchive/contrib-versions/Flattr/Privacy Policy.md

 *   To improve our website
 *   To create custom ad audience and audience targeting, measure conversion rates and determine the effectiveness of marketing campaigns.
 *   To send you newsletters, if requested
+*   In connection with our social media pages, social networks use the data for market research and advertising purposes.

 How long do we keep data?
 Extension data: